varjodev/yen-converter/README.md

 If converting from other currency to yen, automatically shows the yen with 万 counter (also 千, 百 is specified)

-First rates.csv is checked for conversion rates, and if no recent rate is found today's rate is fetched from an API and saved to .csv
+First rates.csv is checked for conversion rates, and if no recent rate is found, today's rate is fetched from an API and saved to .csv

 Windows batch scripts can be found from /bat_scripts

 ## Example usage
-From cli
+From cli:
 ```
 >> python converter.py 55man -s jpy -t eur